The Fluval edge nano tank is a sleek looking modern fish tank. It is available in 2 sizes, 23 litres and 46 litres in both black and white.

-The 46 litre option gives you a wider choice of design and its depth means you can create an effective look with a mix of lower swimming fish (like neons or any tetras) and surface swimmers (like guppys).
-This gives a vision of fish through the tank and makes the tank come alive with colour.
-Its a great tank for brightening up the corner of a room and makes a real statement when planted and stock correctly.
+This gives a vision of fish through the tank and makes the tank come alive with color.
+Its an excellent tank for brightening up the corner of a room and makes a real statement when planted and stock correctly.

 Fluval Edge – pros and cons